Bridge Engineering – Types of Bridges

 Aqueducts

-Aqueducts – are ancient bridge-like structures that are part of the larger viaduct networks intended to carry water from water-rich areas to sometimes very distant dry cities.
-Because of the need to maintain a low but constant drop of elevation of the main water-carrying passageway, aqueducts are very precisely created structures that sometimes need to reach very high elevations and maintain rigid structure while spanning large distances.
-The largest aqueducts are made of stone and can have multiple tiers of arched bridges created one on top of each other.
+Aqueducts are ancient bridge-like structures.
+They are part of larger viaduct networks.
+Their purpose is to carry water from water-rich areas to dry cities, sometimes over long distances.
+Aqueducts must keep a low but constant drop in elevation along the water channel.
+For this reason, they are built with great precision.
+Some aqueducts also need to reach high elevations.
+At the same time, they must stay rigid while spanning large distances.
+The largest aqueducts are made of stone.
+They can include multiple tiers of arched bridges stacked on top of each other.

 Commercial Bridges

-Medieval bridges are much more commonly known for their commercial applications.
-Italy is home to two of the best known commercial bridges in the world – the famous multi-tiered Ponte Vecchio in the city center of Florence, and brilliant white Rialto Bridge that spans the scenic Grand Canal in Venice.
-Both feature numerous shops that offer tourist memorabilia and jewelry.
+Medieval bridges remain the most famous for this purpose.
+Italy is home to two of the best-known commercial bridges in the world.
+The first is the iconic Ponte Vecchio in the center of Florence.
+The second is the bright white Rialto Bridge, which spans the scenic Grand Canal in Venice.
+Both bridges are lined with shops selling tourist souvenirs and jewelry.

 Types by Materials